Dannavv/vite-react-bundle-optimizion/README.md

-# 📦 Vite React Bundle Optimization Demo
+# 📦 Vite React Bundle Optimization

 > **A side-by-side demonstration of bundle optimization techniques that reduce initial JavaScript payload from 9MB+ to ~234KB**